prersn/Mask-detection-model/README.md

 - Annotate images of people with and without masks using Roboflow or any other annotation tool.
 - Export the annotated dataset from Roboflow and place it in the `data` directory of the project.
 - Alternatively, you can use an alternate dataset provided as a zip file downloaded from Roboflow.
 Extract the contents of the zip file from the google link provided and place them in the `data` directory of this repository.
+- **The dataset provided was made by annotating 2295 images and it resulted in generating 5431**

 link: https://drive.google.com/file/d/1cuw0If6aAyJtW9X3ltSTXxrmCgXHPQcO/view?usp=drive_link